 Who was A.M.Burrage?

 Biographical details about Burrage are hard to come by, so I am very pleased to have found the valuable essays by Jack Adrian in The St James Guide to Horror, Ghost and Gothic Writers, and in the introduction to his Burrage short story collection, Warning Whispers.
 These outline the basic details of Burrage’s life and career, but there are still many gaps.
-This essay is a working document, and any new information I find will be added as and when I discover it.
+This essay is a working document, not a polished and finished product.
+Any new information I find will be added as and when I discover it.
 I’d very much like to hear from anyone with more information, especially about his personal life in the inter-war years.
 Or from anyone with ideas about where I might discover more information.

-Alfred McLelland Burrage was born in Hillingdon, Middlesex on 1st July, 1899.
+Alfred McLelland Burrage was born in Hillingdon, Middlesex on 1st July, 1889.
 His father was Alfred Sherrington Burrage, a writer, mainly of boys’ magazine fiction.
 His uncle was also a writer of boys’ fiction, and a more celebrated one.
 He was Edwin Harcourt Burrage , author of books like Handsome Harry of the Fighting Belvedere (1894), and editor of The Young Briton.
 The Bodleian index shows 28 books by Edwin Harcourt Burrage, mostly stirring tales of adventure.
 Alfred Sherrington Burrage, on the other hand, does not seem to have made it into hard covers.

 The 1891 census shows the young Alfred living at Uxbridge Common, Hillingdon.
 The household consists of: